Master of Music (Orchestral Performance)

 Recorded audition requirements

-Applicants are required to prepare a Round 1 audition using prescribed repertoire in the links below.
+Applicants are required to prepare a Round 1 audition using the prescribed repertoire in the links below.
 Record in video format and upload to the supplementary application form (500MB upload limit) by the application deadline.

 - You and your instrument are clearly visible in the video